Teachers assess to test; educators assess to assist learning.

 Institutional Learning Outcomes (Back to top)

-During the AY 2005-06 the General Education Committee reviewed and revised the competencies to include a fifth one dealing with information literacy and to include supporting outcomes for each of the five competencies.
+During Academic Year 2005-06 the General Education Committee reviewed and revised the competencies to include a fifth one dealing with information literacy and to include supporting outcomes for each of the five competencies.
 These competencies and outcomes were approved by the College Senate and the Board of Trustees in spring 2006.
-MVCC College-wide Competencies are expected of all MVCC graduates, at a level appropriate to their degree or certificate program.
+MVCC College-wide Competencies are expected to be met by all MVCC graduates, at a level appropriate to their degree or certificate program.

 The State University of New York (SUNY) has implemented a policy designed to enhance and coordinate general education on all SUNY campuses.
 Any student graduating with a baccalaureate degree from a SUNY campus must complete a minimum of 30 credit hours in coursework from at least seven of the ten knowledge areas: Mathematics, Natural Science, Social Studies, American History, Western Civilization, Other World Civilizations, Humanities, The Arts, Foreign Language, and Basic Communication.
 The seven areas must include Mathematics and Basic Communication.
 In addition, students must demonstrate competence in the skill areas of critical thinking and information management.